/ Economics and Business

 Immerse yourself in British culture for a transformative, off-campus experience.

-This interdisciplinary course explores the economy, culture, politics and management practices of the British along with their values and attitudes toward business.
+This interdisciplinary course explores the economy, culture and management practices of the British along with their values and attitudes toward business.
 The London May Term (a 40+ year program) utilizes an experiential-based learning environment that includes seminars with business and community leaders, site visits and numerous cultural activities conducted in and around London.
 In addition, you’ll have the opportunity to learn and grow while surrounded by a small, supportive community of Hope faculty and peers.

 ACADEMIC CREDIT

-Enroll for either a college senior seminar (IDS 495), or business/economics elective course (BUS/ECON 358).
+Enroll for either a college senior seminar (IDS 492), or business/economics elective course (BUS/ECON 358).

 • BUS/ECON 358 (Management in the British Economy) will focus on differences in business mindset, practices and cultural norms between the U.S. and the U.K. The primary aim of this elective is to provide you with a framework to compare how the economy, working life, management, politics and business practices beyond people management function similarly and differently across the two countries.
-The overarching aim is for you to generate a framework for comparing any culture to the U.S.; with the expectation that this will serve you well as your career progresses at home or abroad.
+The overarching aim is for you to generate a framework for comparing any culture to the U.S., with the expectation that this will serve you well as your career progresses at home or abroad.

 COURSE ACTIVITIES